-Parameter Default Options Description model Blink GLM, MLM, CMLM, SUPER, MLMM, FarmCPU, and Blink Choose model to conduct GWAS kinship.algorithm VanRaden Zhang, Loiselle and EMMA Algorithm to Derive Kinship from Genotype kinship.cluster average complete, ward, single, mcquitty, median, and centroid Clustering algorithm to group individuals based on their kinship kinship.group Mean Max, Min, and Median Method to derive kinship among groups group.from 1 User The starting number of groups of iteration group.to 1000000 User The ending number of groups of iteration, if larger than number of individuals (n), n is used. group.by 10 User Iteration interval for number of groups LD.chromosome NULL User Chromosome for LD analysis LD.location NULL User Location (center) of SNPs for LD analysis LD.range NULL User Range around the Central Location of SNPs for LD Analysis PCA.total 0 >0 Total Number of PCs as Covariates PCA.scaling None Scaled, Centered.and.scaled Scale And/Or Center And Scale The SNPs Before Conducting PCA SNP.FDR 1 >0 and <1 Threshold to Filter SNP on FDR SNP.MAF 0 >0 and <1 Minor Allele Frequency to Filter SNPs in GWAS Reports SNP.effect Add Dom Genetic Model SNP.P3D TRUE FALSE Logic Variable to Use P3D or Not for Testing SNPs SNP.fraction 1 >0 and <1 Fraction of SNPs Sampled to Estimate Kinship and PCs SNP.test TRUE FALSE Logic Variable to Test SNPs or Not
+Parameter Default Options Description model Blink GLM, MLM, CMLM, SUPER, MLMM, FarmCPU, and Blink Choose one or multiple models to conduct GWAS kinship.algorithm VanRaden Zhang, Loiselle and EMMA Algorithm to Derive Kinship from Genotype kinship.cluster average complete, ward, single, mcquitty, median, and centroid Clustering algorithm to group individuals based on their kinship kinship.group Mean Max, Min, and Median Method to derive kinship among groups LD.chromosome NULL User Chromosome for LD analysis LD.location NULL User Location (center) of SNPs for LD analysis LD.range NULL User Range around the Central Location of SNPs for LD Analysis PCA.total 0 >0 Total Number of PCs as Covariates PCA.scaling None Scaled, Centered.and.scaled Scale And/Or Center And Scale The SNPs Before Conducting PCA SNP.FDR 1 >0 and <1 Threshold to Filter SNP on FDR SNP.MAF 0 >0 and <1 Minor Allele Frequency to Filter SNPs in GWAS Reports SNP.effect Add Dom Genetic Model SNP.P3D TRUE FALSE Logic Variable to Use P3D or Not for Testing SNPs SNP.fraction 1 >0 and <1 Fraction of SNPs Sampled to Estimate Kinship and PCs SNP.test TRUE FALSE Logic Variable to Test SNPs or Not

-Table 3.1.
+Table 3.5.1.
 GAPIT input parameters.

-3.1 Mixed Linear Model (MLM)
+3.6 Mixed Linear Model (MLM)

 MLM includes both fixed and random effects.
 Including individuals as random effects gives an MLM the ability to incorporate information about relationships among individuals.
 This information about relationships is conveyed through the kinship (K) matrix, which is used in an MLM as the variance-covariance matrix between the individuals.
-When a genetic marker-based kinship matrix (K) is used jointly with population structure (commonly called the "Q" matrix, and can be obtained through where Y is the vector of observed phenotypes; $\boldsymbol{\beta}$ is an unknown vector containing fixed effects, including the genetic marker, population structure (Q), and the intercept; u is an unknown vector of random additive genetic effects from multiple background QTL for individuals/lines; X and Z are the known design matrices; and e is the unobserved vector of residuals.
+When a genetic marker-based kinship matrix (K) is used jointly with population structure (commonly called the "Q" matrix, and can be obtained through STRUCTURE or conducting a principal component analysis), the "Q+K" approach improves statistical power compared to "Q" only.
+An MLM can be described using Henderson's matrix notation as follows:

+$$\mathbf{Y} = \mathbf{X}\boldsymbol{\beta} + \mathbf{Z}\mathbf{u} + \mathbf{e},\tag{1}$$ where Y is the vector of observed phenotypes; $\boldsymbol{\beta}$ is an unknown vector containing fixed effects, including the genetic marker, population structure (Q), and the intercept; u is an unknown vector of random additive genetic effects from multiple background QTL for individuals/lines; X and Z are the known design matrices; and e is the unobserved vector of residuals.
 The u and e vectors are assumed to be normally distributed with a null mean and a variance of: